dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ### 3. Same shit, different components

 Well, this is lovely, but it's only about typography.
 How about all these other cases with icons and buttons.
-What about cards components, images, dividers and all this??!
+What about cards components, images, dividers and all the rest?!

 These are great questions!
 However, if your fonts are correctly set up, 90% of the work is already done, really!
 Let's have a look.